christiskatsouris/ivxPredictive/README.md

 ### Illustrative Example 2

 We begin with an example of the naive estimation of the quantile autoregressive model when the underline stochastic process has a mildly explosive or explosive behaviour but a stationary quantile autoregressive model is fitted to the data.
 This example, illustrates exactly that usefulness of developing a unified framework that ensures robust inference regardless the persistence properties of the time series.
-Although, the estimates below are likley to be biased, these large values of model estimates demonstrate the importance of the proposed IVX-estimator which takes into account such explosive stochastic behaviour and ensures that both empirical as well as asymptotic theory results are valid.
+Although, the estimates below are likley to be biased, these large values of model estimates demonstrate the importance of the proposed IVX-P estimator which takes into account such explosive stochastic behaviour and ensures that both empirical as well as asymptotic theory results are valid.

 ```R
 mydata      <- read.table("crypto.txt", header = TRUE)